La Paz in July 2026: Balandra, Heat & No Sargassum

 The best hours are early.
 Go to Balandra, Tecolote, kayaking trips, or boat departures before the sun gets aggressive.
 Use the hottest hours for lunch, a nap, pool time, or a shaded restaurant.
 Then come back out for the Malecón after sunset.

 This is not a month for ambitious midday walking tours.
 It is a month for water, shade, air conditioning, and simple scheduling.
+July is also inside the broader Pacific hurricane season, so build flexible boat-day buffers using the Mexico hurricane season guide.
 For the full seasonal breakdown, use Best Time to Visit La Paz.

 Beaches, Balandra, and Sargassum